Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word exponent: Local estimates for times when hamburgers are added

 \section{Local estimates for times when hamburgers are added}

 In this section, we will consider a ``local limit" type result (i.e.\ a uniform convergence statement for densities) for the pairs $(J_m^H , L_m^H)$ introduced in~\eqref{eqn-J^H-def}.
 This result will turn out to be a straightforward consequence of the bivariate local limit theorem for stable laws proven in~\cite{doney-bivariate}.
 We will then prove some refinements on this result in Section~\ref{sec-J^H-reg}.
-Most of the estimates of this section will be used in the proofs of Theorems~\ref{thm-empty-prob} and~\ref{thm-local-conv}.
+The estimates of this section are a key input in the proofs of Theorems~\ref{thm-empty-prob} and~\ref{thm-local-conv}.
 However, this section also has the following broader purpose.
 As we will see in Sections~\ref{sec-no-order-local} and~\ref{sec-few-order-local} below, local estimates for the pairs $(J_m^H , L_m^H)$ are the basic tools for the proofs of many other local estimates and scaling limit results for the inventory accumulation model considered in this paper; see also \cite{gms-burger-finite,gwynne-miller-cle} for more applications of these estimates.
-This section can be read as a general collection of estimates for the pairs $(J_m^H , L_m^H)$ which can be used to establish whatever additional local estimates one might need in the study of Sheffield's inventory accumulation model.
+This section can be read as a general collection of estimates for the pairs $(J_m^H , L_m^H)$.

 We note that (by symmetry) all of the results of this section are still valid if we instead consider the pairs $(J_m^C , L_m^C)$ defined just below~\eqref{eqn-J^H-def}.
 However, for the sake of brevity we state our results only for the pairs $(J_m^H , L_m^H)$.